 Directing water off of your roof and away from your home via the downspouts is the purpose of gutters.
-The gutters are an open-top metal channel.
+The gutters are open-top metal channels.
 Because they are open-top, the gutters can fill with leaves and debris.
 It is necessary to clean them throughout the year.
-Feazel recommends cleaning gutter in the spring and fall.
-They may need cleaned more than that depending on the number of trees outside your home.
+Feazel recommends cleaning the gutters in the spring and fall.
+They may need cleaned often more than that depending on the number of trees outside your home.
 It may be worth considering a gutter guard system to prevent blockage.

 Downspouts guide water down from your gutters and either onto the ground or underground with a system.
 Water has to move away from your home to keep your foundation in good shape.
 Additionally, downspouts help prevent leaks from occurring in your basement.

 What are Roof Shingles?

 Roof shingles are a tested, sturdy, and efficient way to protect your residential roof.
 Shingles are composed of a basemat, asphalt on the top and bottom, and a layer of granules on the top.
 Ground stones and minerals make up the granules.
 The granules provide your roof with an extra layer of protection.

 First, the granules help with residential roof installation by giving a grippy surface for your roofer to walk on.
 Also, the granules prevent the shingles from sticking together inside the packaging.

 Second, adding granules to a shingle increases its durability.
 You do not want to replace your roof every couple of years.
 The granules take the beating, so the asphalt doesn't quickly wear down.

 Third, the granules help shield your shingles from ultraviolet rays.